Leasing space:

 New York - New York Hotel

-- Spacious rooms and suites featuring amenities like high-speed Internet access, the plush new Marriott Revive® bed, and fully equipped fitness centers
+Whatever thrills you, you'll find it in the Big Apple - from high finance to high fashion, Broadway theater to Bohemian Greenwich Village, sophisticated cuisine to pizza by the slice.
+Business or pleasure, discover the perks of staying at Marriott's New York hotels:- Spacious rooms and suites featuring amenities like high-speed Internet access, the plush new Marriott Revive® bed, and fully equipped fitness centers

 - Convenient locations everywhere from Times Square to the East Side to Midtown